-- a.
-If the alleged harasser is a faculty or staff member, the affected individual(s) may make a written complaint to that employee's unit administrator. - b.
-If the alleged harasser is the unit administrator, the affected individual(s) may make a written complaint to the unit administrator's superior or another unit administrator within the department. - c.
-If the alleged harasser is a student, the affected individual may file a complaint with the Office of Judicial Affairs.
+- ◆ If the alleged harasser is a faculty or staff member, the complaint should be made, orally or in writing, to the alleged harasser's unit administrator or to the Director of the Office of Affirmative Action Compliance and Monitoring. - ♦ If the alleged harasser is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the Director of the Office of Affirmative Action Compliance and Monitoring. - ♦ If the alleged harasser is a student, the complaint should be made to the Office of Judicial Affairs, Division of Student Affairs and Services.